Originally printed in February 2011

 Another instance around the same time, at the Canned Food Store in Redwood City, we were waiting in line, and a clerk opened up her window, and said to me, “I can take you over here, honey.”
 I just lit up.
 I love when folks talk to me like that.
 Don’t you?

-I love these terms of endearment; but unfortunately, I do not use them as often as I should, or as often as I’d like.
+I love these terms of endearment; but unfortunately, I don’t use them as often as I should.

 So one of my Valentine’s Day resolutions will be to be more affectionate with my kids, my family and my friends, even to be affectionate and kind to some of the scurrilous among us.
 Now, this is hard and uncomfortable because I’m not use to it, but I’ll try.